lachatak/scalalearn/sparkscalaz/README.md

 The rest is up to you how you use the results.

 ### Conclusions ###
 I believe that the **ReaderWriterState** monad is a really good tool worth playing around with.
+We addressed reusability and modularity.
+I stronly belive we achieved this.
+Any block can be used individually and can be conbined with the others to form bigger, more complex computations.
 I hope I managed to show you some interesting ideas about it and also persuaded you that sometime it is beneficial to look a bit farther than your actual task.
 Though bear in mind ***YAGNI***!!